jaimefps/super-container-experiments/README.md

 export default connect(mapStateToProps, matchDispatchToProps)(App);
 ```

-The "container" code is responsible for giving a component access to the Store state.

-The container is then responsible for three main things:
+Each "container" file is responsible for three main things:
   * mapStateToProps: list the part of the Store state we want to access in the component.
   * matchDispatchToProps: list "actions" (functionality) for the component.
-  * connect: connect the component to the Store.
+  * connect: connect the component to the Store (bottom line of code).

-Now the store state and functionality are accessible in the component through its `props`, e.g.:
+Now the Store state and desired functionality are accessible in the component through its `props`, e.g.:
-  * `this.props.boolean` => the part of the Store state we gave it access to.
+  * `this.props.boolean` => the part of the Store state we gave it access to; i.e., `state.boolean`
   * `this.props.switchBoolean` => the function we gave it access to.

 #### 6. Create an action that interacts with the state.